COS301-SE-2024/TailWaggr/docs/srs.md

 4. As a pet caretaker , I want to receive notifications for upcoming appointments with pet owners so that I don't miss them.
 5. As a user, I want to edit my notification settings so that I can control what notifications I receive.

-## Functional requirements**
+## Functional requirements
 1. User Accounts subsystem:
-    1.1.
-User must be able to Sign up:
+    1. User must be able to Sign up:
-        1.1.1.
-Enter their name
+        1. Enter their name
-        1.1.2.
-User must be able to enter their valid password 1.1.3.
-User must be able to enter their valid email address
+        2. User must be able to enter their valid password
+        3. User must be able to enter their valid email address

-1.3.
-User must be able to login:
+    2. User must be able to login:
-        1.3.1.
-User must be able to reset their password 1.3.2.
-User must be able to login with email 1.3.3.
-User must be able to login with their password
+        1. User must be able to reset their password
+        2. User must be able to login with email
+        3. User must be able to login with their password
 2. Profile subsystem:
-    2.1.
-User must be able to edit their profile:
+    1. User must be able to edit their profile:
-        2.1.1.
-User must be able to edit their profile photo 2.1.2.
-User must be able to edit their personal details 2.2.
-User must be able to add a pet profile:
+        1. User must be able to edit their profile photo
+        2. User must be able to edit their personal details
+    2. User must be able to add a pet profile:
-        2.2.1.
-User must be able to add pet details 2.2.2.
-User must be able to upload pet photos to gallery 2.3.
-User  must be able to delete their profile:
+        1. User must be able to add pet details
+        2. User must be able to upload pet photos to gallery
-        2.3.1.
-User must be prompted to confirm profile deletion 2.3.2.
-User should be deleted from the database 2.4.
-User must be able to delete a pet profile 2.4.1.
-User must be prompted to confirm profile deletion 2.4.2.
-User should be deleted from the database 2.5.
-User must be able to edit a pet profile:
+    3. User must be able to delete their profile:
+        1. User must be prompted to confirm profile deletion
+        2. User should be deleted from the database
+    4. User must be able to delete a pet profile
+        1. User must be prompted to confirm profile deletion
+        2. User should be deleted from the database
+    5. User must be able to edit a pet profile:
-        2.5.1.
-User must be able to edit pet details 2.5.2.
-User must be able to edit pet gallery 2.6.
-Vet must be able to become registered
+        1. User must be able to edit pet details
+        2. User must be able to edit pet gallery
-		2.6.1  Vet must be able to upload proof of qualification 2.6.2  Vet must be able to provide contact details 2.6.3  Vet must be able to share clinic location 2.7.
-Pet Caretaker must be able to become registered 2.7.1  Caretaker must be able to provide contact details 2.7.2  Caretaker must be able to share location
+	6. Vet must be able to become registered
+		1. Vet must be able to upload proof of qualification
+		2. Vet must be able to provide contact details
+		3. Vet must be able to share clinic location
+    7. Pet Caretaker must be able to become registered
+		1. Caretaker must be able to provide contact details
+		2. Caretaker must be able to share location
 3. Location subsystem:
-    3.1.
-User must be able to search for found pets:
+    1. User must be able to search for found pets:
-        3.1.1.
-User must be able to enter a pet name 3.1.2.
-The user must be able to view search results 3.2.
-User must to able to find Veterinarians around their area:
+        1. User must be able to enter a pet name
+        2. The user must be able to view search results
+    2. User must to able to find Veterinarians around their area:
-        3.2.1.
-Users must be able to see the location of the vet clinic 3.2.2.
-Users must be able to see the vet details 3.3.
-Users must be able to find a pet caretaker:
+        1. Users must be able to see the location of the vet clinic
+        2. Users must be able to see the vet details
+    3. Users must be able to find a pet caretaker:
-        3.3.1.
-Users must be see pet caretaker details 3.3.2.
-User must be able to see the pet caretaker location
+        1. Users must be see pet caretaker details
+        2. User must be able to see the pet caretaker location
 4. Forums subsystem:
+    1. Users must be able to create forum
+        1. Users must be able to create forums
-    4.1.
-Users must be able to create forum
+        2. Users must be able to create forum posts
-        4.1.1.
-Users must be able to create forums 4.1.2.
-Users must be able to create forum posts 4.1.3.
-Users must be able to select or create relevant tags to categorise the forum 4.2.
-Users must be able to interact with posts 4.2.1.
-Users must be able to like a post 4.2.2.
-Users must be able to share a post 4.2.3.
-Users must be able to comment on a post
+        3. Users must be able to select or create relevant tags to categorise the forum
+    2. Users must be able to interact with posts
+        1. Users must be able to like a post
+        2. Users must be able to share a post
+        3. Users must be able to comment on a post
 5. Notifications subsystem:
-	5.1.
-Users must be able to receive notifications from their forum posts 5.1.1.
-Users must receive notifications if they receive a like on their forum posts 5.1.2.
-User must receive notifications if they receive a comment on their forum posts 5.1.3.
-Users must receive notifications if their forum post is shared 5.2.
-Users must be able to receive notifications from followed forums 5.2.1.
-Users must be able to receive notifications about new comments on forums they follow 5.2.2 Users must be able to receive notifications for replies on their comments on forums 5.3 Pet caretakers must receive notifications of users interested in their services 5.3.1  Pet caretakers must receive notifications of users requesting their service 5.3.2  Pet caretakers must receive notifications of upcoming appointments for their pets
+	1. Users must be able to receive notifications from their forum posts
+		1. Users must receive notifications if they receive a like on their forum posts
+		2. User must receive notifications if they receive a comment on their forum posts
+		3. Users must receive notifications if their forum post is shared
+    2. Users must be able to receive notifications from followed forums
+        1. Users must be able to receive notifications about new comments on forums they follow
+        2. Users must be able to receive notifications for replies on their comments on forums
+    3. Pet caretakers must receive notifications of users interested in their services
+    	1. Pet caretakers must receive notifications of users requesting their service
+    	2. Pet caretakers must receive notifications of upcoming appointments for their pets

-## Use Case diagrams:**
+## Use Case diagrams:
 ![Use Case Diagram](doc_images/UCDiagrams.jpg)